brewdo/brewdo/README.md

         sudo brewdo install

-    This will create the Homebrew owner, create the log directory `/var/log/homebrew`, and clone Homebrew into `/usr/local`, owned by the new owner account.
+    This will create the Homebrew owner, create the log directory `/var/log/homebrew`, set up a Sudo config, and clone Homebrew into `/usr/local`, owned by the new owner account.

-4. As instructed, add the following line to your Sudo configuration via `sudo visudo`:

-        %admin  ALL=(_homebrew) SETENV: /usr/local/bin/brew

-5. Finally, you can make brewdo easier to use by adding an alias to your `.profile`:
+4. Finally, you can make brewdo easier to use by adding an alias to your `.profile`:

         alias brew='brewdo brew'